Sony Vaio U series: Power supply

 The iGo Juice and other third party adapter manufacturers make power supplies that are compatible with the U series.
 The power tip is compatible with many other Sony models, including the Z505, and possibly some Fujitsu models.
-Please check voltage, current and power ratings to ensure maximum compatibility.
+Users are advised to check voltage, current and power ratings to ensure compatibility.

 RAM & upgrading

 On all models, the memory is on a proprietary daughtercard manufactured by Sony.
 This card has a proprietary interface, and is incompatible with all currently known memory cards.
 The memory is DDR 266 MHz.
 On models with 512 MB, the memory is maxed out.
 On models with 256 MB, the memory card can be removed and replaced with a 512 MB card, currently only available in Japan, but occasionally rarely found in the United States, and usually at extremely high prices.

 Since the U series uses a proprietary memory module and not a standard SODIMM, if a vendor claims to have U-series RAM for sale and it is a SODIMM, it will not fit in the U series.
 There are various vendors claiming to sell U-series RAM but the vast majority are selling incompatible DDR SODIMM.
-There has been no report of modules larger than 512MB as of August 2014.
+There has been no report of modules larger than 512MB as of July 2024.